 SHARPE, Phoebe Elizabeth (née Lavnder).
-Bangalore 1888 — 1941.
+Bangalore 1888 — 8.1.1941.
 Miss.
 British Authoress interested in Indian Society.
 No scholar.
+Daughter of Horace William and Alice Lavender.
 In 1905 married John Charles Sharpe, an officer, but later separated.
-She spent more than twenty years in India and was i.a. the private secretary of the Thakore Sahib of Limbdi in Kathiawar.
+She spent more than twenty years in India and was i.al. the private secretary of the Thakore Sahib of Limbdi in Kathiawar.
 Wrote a book on India concentrating on women’s problems (1934) and other, rather amateurish works.
 Apparently she was a Theosophist.

 Publications: The Thakore Sahib Shri Sir Daulat Singh of Limbdi, Kathiawar.
 188 p.
 L. 1912.